 Have you ever invested in technology stocks because you were confident they would perform well, despite truly understanding that technology?
 Do you binge eat junk food while watching Netflix because surely, by the time you are made ill by your lousy eating habits, there will be new technology to fix the problems your diet has caused?
 According to recent research from the University of Missouri, these seemingly harmless decisions could end up causing you unexpected troubles.

-University of Missouri researcher Chris Robert says that "Technology has advanced to the extent that people may not understand how a particular technology works, but they do assume that it will work”, meaning that this way of thinking can lead to people making important decisions based off the assumption that the technology will surely work.
-Robert asserts that because people unconsciously associate technology with success, that it influences things such as forecasts of business performance and financial decisions.
-This has been dubbed the "technology effect”.
+University of Missouri researcher Chris Robert says that "Technology has advanced to the extent that people may not understand how a particular technology works, but they do assume that it will work," meaning that this way of thinking can lead to people making important decisions based off the assumption that the technology will indeed work.
+Robert asserts that because people unconsciously associate technology with success, it influences things such as forecasts of business performance and financial decisions.
+This has been dubbed the "technology effect."

 The University's research included three different studies.
 The first was the measurement of participants who unconsciously associated technology with success.
-They asked a second group to make business decisions based on new technology which they were either familiar or unfamiliar with.
-Lastly, they had a third group make decisions on technology related stocks.
-The results were that people heavily invested in technology, despite the fact that those particular stocks weren't projected to do any better than other options available.
+They asked a second group to make business decisions based on new technology they were either familiar or unfamiliar with.
+Lastly, they had a third group make decisions on technology-related stocks.
+The results were that people heavily invested in technology, even though those particular stocks weren't projected to do any better than other options available.

 Even more alarming is that the bias tends to occur more often when the technology is unfamiliar to a person.
-Roberts suggests seeking help from an expert in that specific technology prior to making important decisions-especially financial ones.
+Roberts suggests seeking help from an expert in that specific technology before making important decisions-especially financial ones.

-Robert believes it is crucial for consumers as well as financial advisors and corporate decision makers to be aware of the technology effect and how it can impact decision making.
+Robert believes it is crucial for consumers and financial advisors, and corporate decision-makers to be aware of the technology effect and its impact on decision-making.